Bingo Calls Explained: What is Bingo Lingo?

 |YW You're Welcome|

-Time to Play Bingo - Put Your Bingo Lingo Calls to Use
+Time to Play Bingo - Put Your Bingo Lingo Calls & Sayings to Use

-Now you know all the calls, phrases, nicknames and slang Bingo Lingo is your new second language (or maybe your first language) you're ready to play.
-If you're new to Crown Bingo make sure you take advantage of our Bingo Bonus Promotions.
-We have our First Deposit Bonus open to new players and players yet to deposit.
-We also have our welcome offer for players yet to stake on bingo.
-Just stake on any bingo game to receive 7 days of FREE Bingo Newbie Room with prizes up to £350 up for grabs.
+Now you know all the amusing calls, phrases, nicknames and slang.
+Bingo Lingo is your new second language (or maybe your first language) and you're ready to play.
+If you're new to Crown Bingo make sure you take advantage of our Bonus Bingo & Casino Promotions.
+If you're confused by casino promotions our New Guide to Casino Bonuses and Promotions in 2020 can point you in the right direction.

 We offer Bingo Jackpots in some of our rooms where bingo prizes increase as more players stake.
 To stay on top of our daily deals in each room head over to our Daily Bingo Deals page to get the full lowdown.

 For a truly unique bingo experience head over to our Live Casino games where you can play Live Mega Ball, a brand new live bingo game.
 Played just liked regular bingo whilst offering HUGE jackpot prizes.
-What more could you want
+What more could you want?
+If the theme of bingo is what you're after then take a look at our Newest Slingo Games.

 If you're new: Register Here

-If you are already part of the Crown Bingo family Join one of our Bingo Room
+If you are already part of the Crown Bingo family: Join one of our Bingo Rooms